+Today however, the name Rolihlahla has a totally different meaning.
 The name Rolihlahla today stands for a man of peace and justice.
-Rolihlahla today stands for a courageous freedom fighter who uses wisdom and not guns in winning freedom battles.
-Nelson Mandela despite being a hero remains very humble and continues fighting and winning freedom battles even at this his age.
+Rolihlahla today stands for a courageous freedom fighter who uses nothing but wisdom and courage in winning freedom battles.
+Nelson Mandela, despite being a great hero, remains very humble and continues fighting and winning freedom battles even at this his age.

-Nelson Mandela's inauguration as President of the "new" South Africa in 1994 brought together the greatest number of heads of states from all corners of the world since the funeral of the late president John F. Kennedy of the United States in 1963.
-Unlike the other corrupt and heartless leaders across and surrounding the continent, power did not corrupt Nelson Rolihlahla Mandela.
-Nelson Mandela ruled with fairness, freedom and justice for all and handed over power peacefully to Thabo Mbeki in 1999.
-Somewhere In June 2004, the great Nelson Mandela officially retired from public life.
-His parting gift a R1-billion endowment to South Africa, to be raised by the Nelson Mandela Children's Fund and two other charitable organizations bearing his name (the Nelson Mandela Foundation and the Nelson Mandela Rhodes Foundation).
+Nelson Mandela's inauguration as first president of the new South Africa in 1994, brought together the greatest number of heads of states since the funeral of the late president John F. Kennedy of the United States in 1963.
+Unlike some very corrupt and heartless leaders in the world today, power did not corrupt Nelson Rolihlahla Mandela.
+In fact, Nelson Mandela served just one presidential term.
+He governed in peace and handed over power peacefully to his successor Thabo Mbeki who won the 1999 South African general elections.

 UPDATE: Nelson Mandela has joined his ancestors.
 Madiba passed away on December 5, 2013.
 May his gentle soul rest in perfect peace.